For whatever reason, this character tries to avoid wearing shoes whenever possible.

 Anak from Tower of God doesn't wear shoes.
 Probably because she is Lizard Folk and to emphasize how she is different, but her feet are quite like a human's.

-The title character in Selkie does not like to wear shoes (due to having webbed feet).
+The title character in Selkie does not like to wear shoes (due to having very long webbed feet).
 She changes her mind after getting shoes custom made to fit her.

 The Shadow Child aka Disbelief from Roommates goes around barefoot and he is certainly "down to earth" just don't read this as close to nature more like Flat Earth Atheist... with the power to make the things he doesn't believe in disappear or worse.